‘Roseanne’ Revival’s First Trailer Is Finally Here As Premiere Is Quickly Approaching

 — Hollywood Reporter (@THR) March 5, 2018

-Don’t miss the big return of Roseanne when it comes back to ABC in just a couple of weeks.
-It will be back on March 27, 2018, with the big revival.
+Don’t miss the big return of Roseanne when it comes back to ABC on March 27, 2018.